rcy0228/azure-spring-cloud-training/11-configure-ci-cd/README.md

 ## Task 2 : Create a GitHub Action

 1. Inside the `weather-service` directory, create a new directory called `.github/workflows` and add a file called `azure-spring-cloud.yml` in it.
-This file is a GitHub workflow and will use the secret we just configured above to deploy the application to your Azure Spring Cloud instance.
+This file is a GitHub workflow and will use the secret we just configured above to deploy the application to your Azure Spring Apps instance.

 2. In that file, copy/paste the following content, performing the indicated substitutions: